MotionTrack: Learning Motion Predictor for Multiple Object Tracking: Introduction

 In this work, we focus on learning a motion predictor to boost the accuracy of association and thus the performance of tracking.
 It is very challenging due to complex motion variations across different scenarios and severe occlusions.
-The motion models used by exiting trackers can be divided into classical algorithms based on Bayesian estimation\cite{sort,deepsort,motdt,fairmot,bytetrack} and data-driven algorithms\cite{FFT,centertrack,artist,Tracktor}.
+The motion models used by exiting trackers can be divided into classical algorithms based on Bayesian estimation \cite{sort,deepsort,motdt,fairmot,bytetrack} and data-driven algorithms \cite{FFT,centertrack,artist,Tracktor}.
 For the former, a representative is Kalman filter\cite{kalman}.
-It assumes constant velocity and thus works well with linear motion, but tends to fail in handling nonlinear motion.
-For the latter, the optical flow-based tracking method \cite{FFT} requires a complex and heavy optical flow model to calculate the inter-frame pixel offsets, which can only consider local motion information and is limited by the time-consuming optical flow model\cite{centertrack}.
-Moreover, Long Short-Term Memory (LSTM) networks based methods \cite{artist,deft} are proposed to capture the inherent sequential motion by their latent space.
-However, LSTMs have been criticised by their memory mechanism \cite{luo2018fast} and capability of modeling temporal interaction\cite{bai2018empirical}.
+It assumes constant velocity and thus works well with linear motion, but tends to fail in handling nonlinear motion \cite{dancetrack,SportsMOT}.
+For the latter, the optical flow-based tracking method \cite{FFT} requires a complex and heavy optical flow model to calculate the inter-frame pixel offsets, which can only consider local motion information and is limited by the time-consuming optical flow model \cite{centertrack}.
+Furthermore, methods relying on Long Short-Term Memory (LSTM) networks \cite{artist,deft} have been utilized to store the motion information of objects within their hidden states.
+However, LSTMs have faced criticism for their memory mechanism \cite{luo2018fast} and their limited ability to model long-term temporal interactions \cite{bai2018empirical}.
+These step-by-step prediction methods lead to error accumulation\cite{ocsort,zhou2021informer}, which may result in inaccuracies when predicting the spatial locations of objects.

-In this study, we aim to address the aforementioned challenges and develop a data-driven motion predictor that is both simple and robust to complex temporal dependency and motion variations.
-We propose the use of Transformer networks, which have shown promising results in learning non-linear patterns, especially when large amounts of data are available.
-We believe that these networks are most suitable for modeling motion in multiple object tracking.
-We make the following contributions.

-Firstly, we propose to use the powerful long-range dependency modeling capability of Transformer\cite{transformer} to model the historical dynamics of an individual object to predict its motion.
-We can perform parallel computation of all objects and benefit from GPU acceleration.
-Furthermore, we study the behavioral influence of one object on others, and consider a joint modeling of the temporal and social interactions among objects.
-Experimental results (\cref{table:mult}) show that such extension performs worse than the simple temporal interaction modeling without any complex social interaction terms.
-We surmise that this is because most of the scenes in Dancetrack are group dances where the dancers' movements are pre-designed by the choreographer, making it challenging to learn the patterns of interaction between the dancers.
+To address the aforementioned challenges and efficiently utilize object trajectory information, we propose a new online tracker, MotionTrack, based on a motion predictor that directly takes longer trajectories as inputs, predicting the future location of objects.
+As shown in \Cref{fig:comparision}, our proposed method can robustly track objects in scenarios with occlusion and nonlinear motion, while the Kalman filter-based trackers \cite{sort,ocsort} fail.
+Specifically, we make the following contributions.